A symbol representing the blue rose.

 ...About Science Shit

-The Uninhabitable Earth by David Wallace-Wells - Well this was terrifying.
+The Uninhabitable Earth by David Wallace-Wells - Terrifying.

 Language: The Cultural Tool by Daniel L. Everett